NathanCordeiro/SUDOKU-NINJA/README.md

 | **solver.h**          | Header file declaring the functions used in `solver.cpp`.     |
 | **txt_styling.h**     | Contains ANSI escape codes for text styling.                  |

+## Customization
+You can customize the preset puzzles in manager.cpp by modifying the presetPuzzles vector.

+To change the default colors, update the color variables in the code directly.